palantir/dialogue/README.md

 }
 ```

-Next create an annotated interface that describes the service you need to talk to, appropriately annotated
+Next, create an annotated interface that describes the service you need to talk to, appropriately annotated
 with ``@DialogueService``:

 ```java